 Carbohydrates: How carbs fit into a healthy diet

 Carbohydrates often get a bad rap, especially when it comes to weight gain.
-But carbohydrates aren't all bad.
-Because of their numerous health benefits, carbohydrates have a rightful place in your diet.
-In fact, your body needs carbohydrates to function well.
+But carbohydrates, often called carbs, aren't all bad.
+Because of their many health benefits, carbs have a rightful place in the diet.
+In fact, the body needs carbs to work well.

-But some carbohydrates might be better for you than others.
-Understand more about carbohydrates and how to choose healthy carbohydrates.
+But some carbs can be better for you than others.
+Understand more about carbohydrates and how to make healthy diet choices.

 Carbohydrates are a type of macronutrient found in many foods and beverages.
-Most carbohydrates occur naturally in plant-based foods, such as grains.
-Food manufacturers also add carbohydrates to processed foods in the form of starch or added sugar.
+Most carbs occur naturally in plant-based foods, such as grains.
+Food manufacturers also add carbs to processed foods in the form of starch or added sugar.

 Common sources of naturally occurring carbohydrates include: